flovogt/ui5-suppliers-component/README.md

 Run `npm run build` to build a bundle

 ## Deployment
-Run `npm run serve` to host a local webserver with the built applictaion
+Run `npm run serve` to host a local webserver with the built application